KQKQ-FM

-KQKQ-FM (98.5 FM, Sweet 98-5) is a radio station broadcasting a hot adult contemporary format.
+KQKQ-FM (98.5 FM, Sweet 98.5) is a radio station broadcasting a hot adult contemporary format.
 Licensed to Council Bluffs, Iowa, United States, the station serves the Omaha metropolitan area.
-The station is currently owned by NRG Media.
-Its studios are located at Dodge Street and 50th Avenue in Midtown Omaha, and its transmitter site is located in North Central Omaha at the Omaha master antenna farm on North 72nd Avenue and Crown Point.
+The station is currently owned by Usher Media Group Its studios are located at Dodge Street and 50th Avenue in Midtown Omaha, and its transmitter site is located in North Central Omaha at the Omaha master antenna farm on North 72nd Avenue and Crown Point.

 History

 KRCB-FM (1969–1974)

 The station signed on in 1969 with the callsign KRCB-FM, and was co-owned with AM station KRCB.
 Through the first five years of operations, KRCB-FM simulcasted the AM station's programming.

 Rock (1974–1980)

 In 1974, KRCB-FM changed callsigns to KQKQ-FM, and flipped to a progressive rock format as "Rockradio KQ98".